 These patients attend more or less regularly.
 There is every justification for retaining these records indefinitely, to assist in the ongoing care of the patient.

-Patients who have not attended for 10 years
+Patients who have not attended for the recommended minimum retention period

-Ten years is the minimum period recommended in the revised NHS advice on retention, but it might be premature to simply destroy the records of patients who haven't attended for more than a decade, and we would not recommended doing so.
+It might be premature to simply destroy the records of patients who haven't attended for more than the minimum retention period and we would not recommend doing so.

-There are arguments for retaining the records of these patients beyond ten years:
+There are arguments for retaining the records of these patients beyond the minimum retention period:

 - in case the patient re-attends or a subsequent dental professional requests information on past treatments